cloudmesh/cloudmesh-nlp/documentation/README-aws.md

-# Documentation to get started with AWS translate.
+# Documentation to get started with AWS Translate Service

 AWS offers there own Text-translation service to get started navigate to: https://docs.aws.amazon.com/translate/latest/dg/setting-up.html

 ### Step 1: creating a new iam user account on aws.